Having institutional excellence at the core is key to creation of a successful knowledge community such as the Innovation Quarter.

 The Center operates in three different locations, with the largest research facility just minutes from Innovation Quarter.
 The Center offers access to equipment, academia and industry, providing a unique environment to advance the commercialization of ideas.

 Companies can work with the Center through joint ventures, grants, and have access to on-site training opportunities with researchers.
-Such collaborations already exist with Innovation Quarter companies currently developing new forms of illumination and devices.
+Such collaborations already exist with the Innovation Quarter companies currently developing new forms of illumination and devices.

 Partnering with Others